webpy/webpy.github.com/cookbook/userauthpgsql.md

 	)

 ## 2nd: the urls
-There will be 2 states during the login/logout session.
-"Login" is for the login page, and "Reset" for the logout page.
+There will be 2 states during the login/logout session:
+- "Login" is for the login page
+- "Reset" for the logout page.

 ##
 	urls = (